Economies of Scale

 How Economies of Scale Applies to You

 Economies of scope occur when a company branches out into multiple product lines.
-When companies broaden their scope, they benefit by combining complementary business functions, product lines or manufacturing processes.
-For example, most newspapers diversified into similar product lines, such as magazines and online news, to diversify their revenue from declining newspaper sales.
+When companies broaden their scope, they benefit by combining complementary business functions, product lines, or manufacturing processes.
+For example, most newspapers diversified into similar product lines, such as magazines and online news.
+This expansion of product lines diversified their revenue from declining newspaper sales.
 They achieved some economies of scope by taking advantage of their advertising sales teams, who could sell advertising in all three product lines.

 It's easy to confuse economies of scale with economies of scope, because they are both found in larger companies.
-Just remember that economies of scale apply to one product line, while economies of scope refer to combining efficiencies from many product lines.
+Just remember that economies of scale apply to one product line.
+Economies of scope refer to combining efficiencies from many product lines.